 “Our philosophy was to produce something which cured every known ill of traditional contracts.
 We did not have to compromise.
-Everything we thought we would be a good idea went in – and we could decide what to put in solely on the basis of what would stimulate all those used it to manage their contribution well”. – Martin Barnes
+Everything we thought would be a good idea went in – and we could decide what to put in solely on the basis of what would stimulate all those using it to manage their contribution well”. – Martin Barnes

 The first NEC contract – then known as the 'New Engineering Contract' – was published in 1993.
 It was a radical departure from existing building and engineering contracts, being written in plain language and designed to stimulate rather than frustrate good management.